Nine Mile Creek Corridor - Moving Bloomington Forward

 A Natural Escape from the City

-by RB, 5 months ago
+by RB, almost 2 years ago

 I love the Nine Mile Creek nature trails as a place right close to home where I can escape to nature.
 It’s usually not crowded and there are plenty of peaceful side paths to get you away from the main trail.
 My dog loves to explore the scents along the way.
 I am opposed to allowing bikes as they move much faster than walkers and come up from behind (many unannounced) and startle me and my dog.
 I like the peace and calm there.